BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

-Each member shall pay such dues and assessments as may be determined from time to time by the Board of Directors, for the purpose of providing the funds required to maintain and operate the Congregation, its facilities, services and programs.
+Each member shall pay an annual membership commitment (“commitment”) and assessments as may be determined from time to time by the Board of Directors, for the purpose of providing the funds required to maintain and operate the Congregation, its facilities, services and programs.

-(a) Dues and assessments of a new member shall be determined and payment or arrangements for payment thereof shall be made at the time they become a member.
+(a) The commitment and assessments of a new member shall be determined and payment or arrangements for payment thereof shall be made at the time they become a member.

-(b) Dues of all other members shall be determined by July 1 of each fiscal year.
-Such dues shall be due on July 1 of each fiscal year and, unless one-half (1/2) of the dues are paid in full by December 31 of said fiscal year and unless the balance of the dues are paid in full by the following June 30 of said fiscal year, such dues shall be deemed delinquent.
+(b) The commitment of all other members shall be determined by July 1 of each fiscal year.
+Such commitment shall be due on July 1 of each fiscal year and, unless one-half (1/2) of the dues are paid in full by December 31 of said fiscal year and unless the balance of the dues are paid in full by the following June 30 of said fiscal year, such commitment shall be deemed delinquent.

-(c) Assessments (including amount pledged for any purpose other than dues) or approved installments thereof likewise shall be due on July 1 of each fiscal year and unless paid in full by the following June 30 of said fiscal year shall be deemed delinquent.
+(c) Assessments (including amount pledged for any purpose other than the commitment or approved installments thereof likewise shall be due on July 1 of each fiscal year and unless paid in full by the following June 30 of said fiscal year shall be deemed delinquent.

 (d) Notwithstanding the foregoing, the Board of Directors may waive, extend or modify any financial obligation due from a member.

-(e) A member whose dues or assessments are not delinquent shall be a member in good standing.
+(e) A member whose commitment or assessments are not delinquent shall be a member in good standing.

 Section 3.
 Termination and Resignation

-(a) A member whose dues or assessments are delinquent shall not be a member in good standing.
+(a) A member whose commitment or assessments are delinquent shall not be a member in good standing.